wpilibsuite/frc-docs/source/docs/software/can-devices/third-party-devices.rst

 ## Redux Robotics

-Redux Robotics currently offers the HELIUM Canandmag :term:`CAN` + :term:`PWM` magnetic encoder, the Canandcolor :term:`CAN`-enabled color sensor, and the Canandgyro :term:`CAN`-enabled gyro.
+Redux Robotics currently offers the HELIUM Canandmag :term:`CAN` + :term:`PWM` magnetic encoder and the BORON Canandgyro :term:`CAN`-enabled gyro.

 ### Redux Sensors